 The removable battery pack is made of 4.4AH Samsung 22P cells in 10s2p configuration.
-It has a marketed range of 15miles (24km) but – our range test got us to only 11.5 miles (18.5km) riding in top mood throughout.
-I know, the result surprised no one as these are pretty standard numbers for most 4AH entry-level board.
+It has a marketed range of 15miles (24km) but – our range test got us to 15.5miles , riding in top mood throughout, which is better than their website discription.

-We hit the 26mph (40kmh) top-speed, which surprised no one.
+We hit the 26mph (42kmh) top-speed, which surprised everyone.
 After all, the Max 4 Pro has a pair of 750W hub motors (with removable sleeves) and that’s stronger than most entry-level and mid-range hubs.
 The stronger hubs did translate to our ride when it comes to conquering rougher terrain and hills.

-By the way, I like how most boards have bigger wheels now.
+By the way, I like many boards have bigger wheels now.
 The board uses large 96mm wheels, which are safer for beginners but can also help ease the vibration on rough roads.
-We’ve said that Max 4 Pro wasn’t GREAT when it comes to handling vibration, so imagine how much worse it would be if they chose to use the 80mms on it.
+We’ve said that Max 4 Pro is GREAT when it comes to handling vibration, so imagine how comfort it would be if they chose to use the 80mms on it.

-Max 4 Pro is still not about price vs value proposition.
+Max 4 Pro is about price vs value proposition.
 Think of it this way –

 For $619, you get a package that: